laszewsk/mlcommons/benchmarks/cloudmask/README.md

 7. `pip install h5py`

-8. Running the benchmark
-   `python slstr_cloud.py`

 ## Running the benchmark
+TensorFlow automatically detects the available GPUs and runs the application in a data parallel mode.
+For running the benchmark use this command:
 `python slstr_cloud.py --config ./cloudMaskConfig.yaml`

-## Multiple GPUs

-TensorFlow automatically detects the available GPUs and runs the application in a data parallel mode.